GRACeFUL-project/Saint/src/Saint/README.md

-Old: Type t a          SomeType
+Done: Type t a :=  AnnTypeRep t a
-New: AnnTypeRep t a    SType
+TODO: SomeType :=  SType

 -- Codes for types, based on another type of codes for base types